How to Better Your Bay Window

 the bench into your space.

-Saving Seat: To accentuate and add even more practicality
+Saving Seat: To accentuate and add even more benefit

 the bay window.
 This will not only free up your kitchen space,

 but will also be a convenient and naturally lit place to

 appreciate family meals or chat with friends.
 Transforming

 your bay window nook into a seat is a DIY project that

 you can use every day, which makes the hard

 Whether you aspire to make your own or you’d rather just buy a

 desk, a good spot to place it is by your bay window.
 You’ll